 There are two types of detectors you absolutely need to have in your home: smoke alarms and carbon monoxide detectors.
 Both smoke alarms and carbon monoxide detectors can save your life, as they can detect an issue before you can.
 When it comes to fire and carbon monoxide, every minute matters.
 It’s also important to know where carbon monoxide detectors should be placed.
-Many smoke alarms also include carbon monoxide detectors today, but you may be wondering whether a carbon monoxide can detect a gas leak.
+Many smoke alarms also include carbon monoxide detectors today, but you may be wondering whether a carbon monoxide detector can detect a gas leak.

 What is Carbon Monoxide?